Bio-protocol/Bioinformatics-Recipes-for-Plant-Genomics/README.md

 #### Step 1: running the FastQC to conduct quality checking

+- Note that you have to normalize the path in the shell script.

 ```
 sh Workflow/1_run_fastqc.sh
 ```

 #### Step2: running the iTools to conduct quality checking alternatively

+- Note that you have to normalize the path in the shell script.

 ```
 sh Workflow/2_run_iTools.sh